capnplanet/codespaces-entity-detection/entity-profiler/README.md

    - Night-time activity above a threshold
    - Low mobility (gait speed proxy below a threshold)
    - (You can extend rules in `health/` as needed.)
-- Sends events to configurable notifiers (log file or webhook) and exposes recent events at `/health/events` and `/safety/events`.
+- Sends events to configurable notifiers (log file or webhook), exposes recent events at `/health/events` and `/safety/events`, and appends all events to `data/interim/events.ndjson`.
 - Persists events to `data/interim/events.ndjson` for quick inspection/retention.

 ## Quickstart (GitHub Codespaces)